Guide to field trips featuring energy production and use

 http://energyteachers.org/ETODocuments/fieldtripguide-ma.pdf (1.58MB) SOME DATA MAY BE OUT OF DATE IN PDF; PLEASE USE THE ONLINE DATABASE ABOVE FOR NEWEST INFORMATION.

 You are welcome to contact us to discuss these sites and others, and we are always looking for information about how educators have experienced sites and events, and have made educational use of them.
 To share ideas, please use the forum on our bulletin board:

-If you know of an interesting place where students and/or educators can go to learn about energy, please let us know by entering the site in our guide: Click here.
+If you know of an interesting place, anywhere in the world, where students and/or educators can go to learn about energy, please let us know by entering the site in our guide: Click here.